Skip to main content

 idstringYesSession ID

-statusstringYesCurrent status: pending, succeeded, failed, expired
+statusstringYesCurrent status: pending, processing, succeeded, failed, expired

-modestringYesPayment mode (default "payment")
+modestringYesPayment mode (payment)

 merchantIdstringYesMerchant account that owns this session